CNN Poll: Seven in 10 favor tighter gun laws in wake of Parkland shooting

 Support for raising the age at which a person can purchase any type of gun -- an idea supported by some prominent Republicans -- crosses party lines (86% of Democrats, 67% of independents and 61% of Republicans back that change), as does support for keeping guns away from convicted felons and those with mental health problems (90% of Democrats and Republicans favor that, along with 84% of independents).
 There is also broad cross-party opposition to an outright ban on gun ownership (93% of Republicans, 87% of independents and 83% of Democrats oppose that idea).

-But on the other proposals tested in the poll, there are sharp partisan divisions that reflect those in the public conversation around gun laws that has emerged since Parkland, particularly on a ban on weapons such as the AR-15.
-That proposal -- one that Florida Sen. Marco Rubio described in a Tweet as "well outside the mainstream" -- has the support of 80% of Democrats and 53% of independents, but just 34% of Republicans.
+But on the other proposals tested in the poll, there are sharp partisan divisions that reflect those in the public conversation around gun laws that has emerged since Parkland, particularly on a ban on semi-automatic weapons such as the AR-15.
+That proposal has the support of 80% of Democrats and 53% of independents, but just 34% of Republicans.
 Likewise, limiting the number of guns an individual can own garners 69% support among Democrats vs. just 23% among Republicans.
 And while backing for a ban on high-capacity magazines has grown across party lines, there remains a 34-point spread between Democrats (82% support) and Republicans (48% support) on the question.

+Florida Sen. Marco Rubio has said banning all semi-automatic weapons is "well outside the mainstream."
+During a CNN town hall on school shootings on Wednesday, he signaled an openness to some gun control measures, saying he would support legislation to prevent an 18-year-old from buying a rifle, but he argued against a specific ban of the AR-15, saying it was too easy to get around.

+"It's not the loopholes.
+It's the problem that once you start looking at how easy it is to get around it, you would literally have to ban every semi-automatic rifle that's sold in America," he said Wednesday night.

 In addition to a shift toward support for stronger gun laws, there is optimism in the poll that such changes would be effective.
 A majority, 56%, say stricter gun laws generally would reduce the number of gun-related deaths in the country, 42% that they would not.
 That tilted the opposite way in October after the Las Vegas shootings, with 51% doubting that outcome, as well as in June 2015 after the shooting deaths of nine people during a Bible study group in Charleston, South Carolina, when 60% said such a change would not reduce gun-related deaths.